diana-lakatos/nearme-documentation/README.md

 * If not using see (non-linkable), add the description after @return
 * Return rails types not drops

-We return Rails types not Drops because:

-* Drops do not actually return drops, only inside liquid views some objects turn into drops
-* Some delegates/method results are actually used inside the drop as non-drops (for some, Drops do not even exist - like Uploaders)
-* To be able to reuse documentation with "(see ...)" for the methods in the models

 ### Cheatsheet to get started

 ```